 1. Don’t argue.
 If the point is not clear to someone, it doesn’t matter what you intended to convey.
 To this person, it didn’t come across.
 Wait and see what others think.
 Duplicated reactions reinforce the value of criticism.

 2. Question the critic only if you need clarification, but don’t waste your time trying to convince the critic she was wrong.

 3. Write down criticism under critic's name.
 Depending on material, some comments will be more valuable than others.
 Weigh carefully the comments and the person making them.
 Here you will be able to count up a "score" on some controversial points.
 It is a mistake to discard any criticism without consideration.

 4. When it's your five minutes, you're in the driver's seat.
 Ask if a person has any more comments if you wish.
 Try to wring all of the helpful comments you can from each critic.

 5. Have an Open Mind.
 Think from the listener's point of view.
 You are very close to your material.
 Listen, observe, record.

 6. Keep discussion on target.
 Off-track talk costs you valuable critical comments.
 Keep discussion on your story.

 7. Develop a Thick Skin.
 Taking criticism is hard.
 Learn how.
-This group can be a big help to you and your writing and to help you sell.
+This group can be a big help to you and your writing and help you sell your work.